NeuroimagingUIowa/monthlyMeetingMinutes/README.md

 - See what we would like to learn about over the summer (e.g. if other people would like to lead discussion and teach us about something they are working on)

 ## 2018 June
 - Dr. Tim Koscik gave a great tutorial about doing some basic [neuroimaging analysis using R](data/2018-06-29_tim-koscik_r-neuroimaging.html). (loading data in/performing basic modelling, etc)
+**Note**: you need to download the `html` file and open it with your browser to see the contents

 ## 2018 July
 - [cron tutorial](https://slides.com/jameskent/cron#/) (James Kent)